Abstraction Health

 Caffeine

-Combined to support focus and cognitive performance; both have cholinergic and stimulatory mechanisms that may be complementary
+Combined to enhance focus and cognitive performance; both support acetylcholine and dopamine pathways

 Lion's Mane Mushroom